-Indonesia's economy was disrupted in 2020 with a negative growth of 2.1% from 2019 (5.0% YoY).
+Indonesia has made enormous gains in poverty reduction with a notable poverty rate of 9.03% as of March 2024.
+However, Indonesia's economy was disrupted during COVID-19 pandemic in 2020, with a negative growth of 2.1% (5.0% YoY).
 This is the first contraction experienced by Indonesia since the Asian financial crisis of 1997-1998.
-The World Bank, however, has forecasted that the Indonesian economy would rebound by 4.4% in 2021.

-Backlashes of the COVID-19 pandemic have, undoubtedly, forced the Indonesian government to make efforts to curb such bleak outcomes, one of which by engaging in major economic reforms through the issuance of Law No. 11 of 2020 on Job Creation (Omnibus Law).
-The Omnibus Law and its implementing regulations intend to intensify Indonesia's economic attractiveness and accelerate the economic recovery by lowering corporate taxes, reorganizing rigid employment laws, simplifying business licensing system, and reducing bureaucratic and regulatory barriers to investment.
-The regulations also provide a basis to promote many sectors, including healthcare services, technology, and telecommunication.
-In addition, the country's emerging e-commerce is unveiling more entrepreneurial dispositions, also building a basis to overcome challenges of the industry 4.0.
+The Indonesian government has taken a strategic step to support the economic growth during COVID-19 by introducing Law No. 11 of 2020 on Job Creation - Omnibus Law ("Omnibus Law").
+The law has intensified Indonesia's economic attractiveness and accelerated the economic recovery by lowering corporate taxes, reorganizing rigid employment laws, simplifying business licensing system, and reducing bureaucratic and regulatory barriers to investment.
+The law also provides a basis to promote many sectors, including healthcare services, technology, and telecommunication.
+In addition, the country's emerging e-commerce is unveiling more entrepreneurial dispositions, also building a basis to overcome challenges of Industry 4.0.